pachterlab/CP_2021/README.md

 1. Clone github repo

 2. Run gendata.R
-	* This will install all necessary packages, create the dataset necessary for analysis, and set working directory.
+	* This will install all necessary packages, create the annotated dataset for analysis, and set the working directory.

 ## Running Analysis